 Paid Family Leave Claim Process

-The State Disability Insurance (SDI) program provides short-term Paid Family Leave (PFL) wage replacement benefits to eligible workers.
-You may be eligible if you need time off work for family leave.
+Paid Family Leave (PFL) provides short-term wage replacement benefits to eligible California workers who need time off work for family leave.

 You must be eligible to receive PFL benefits.
-Some requirements include:
+Some requirements are:

-- Being unable to do your regular and customary work to provide care for a seriously ill family member, bond with a new child, or participate in a qualifying event because of an eligible family member’s military deployment to a foreign country.
+- You aren't able to do your regular work because you need to provide care for a seriously ill family member, bond with a new child, or participate in a qualifying event because of an eligible family member’s military deployment to a foreign country.

-- Having lost wages due to the need for family leave.
+- You've lost wages due to the need for family leave.

-- Being employed or actively looking for work at the time your family leave begins.
+- You're employed or actively looking for work at the time your family leave begins.

 You may also be interested in visiting: